 Personally I have had many physical injuries throughout my training competitive life.
 Scholiosis back correction (before and after above), snapped knee ligaments below and now coping with an Arthritcally battered body.
 I have just had a double Hip replacement, including an un-scheduled femur fracture, as the surgeons tried to replace dislocated hip Ouch !

-With a 4 vertebrae fusion and decompression of spine, followed closely by a Knee replacement.
+With a 4 vertebrae fusion and decompression of spine, followed closely by a Knee replacement, September 2018.
 Recently the increased calcium in my body has grown bone spurts around the elbow causing nerve damage, now requiring surgery.
 I personally find exercising, massively beneficial, I guess my injuries are caused by my sporting pursuits, but its with this I find maximum relief from the Endorphin release post and during my training, that helps to reduce pain to joints.
 Its a personal thing totally.

 There are about 200 different musculoskeletal conditions.
 Arthritis is a term used by doctors to describe inflammation within a joint, while rheumatism is a more general term that's used to describe aches and pains in or around the joints.
 Because there are many possible causes of these pains doctors don't often use the term rheumatism and will usually refer to these problems either by a specific diagnosis or according to the part of the body affected.
 Doctors sometimes use the term 'musculoskeletal conditions' or 'the rheumatic diseases' to refer to a whole range of conditions that affect the joints.